-A deputy is a person appointed by the court to make certain decisions on behalf of a person who lacks mental capacity when the person has not made an LPA and has no donee to decide on his behalf in respect of those decisions.
+A Deputy is a person appointed by the court to make certain decisions on behalf of a person who lacks mental capacity when the person has not made an LPA.
 To find out more, read Chapter 9.

-Provides safeguards to protect persons lacking capacity.
+1.1.7 Provides safeguards to protect persons lacking capacity.
 The Act gives the Public Guardian supervisory and investigative powers and makes ill-treatment of persons who lack capacity by caregivers and decision makers a criminal offence.
 It also prohibits certain decisions from being made on behalf of a person who lacks capacity.